jessepav/libgdx-wiki-old/Managing-your-assets.md

 Texture.setAssetManager(manager);
 ```

-In your ApplicationListener#resume() method you can then switch to your loading screen and call AssetManager#update() again until everything is back to normal.
+In your ApplicationListener.resume() method you can then switch to your loading screen and call AssetManager.update() again until everything is back to normal.

 If you don't set the AssetManager as shown in the last snippet, the usual managed texture mechanism will kick in, so you don't have to worry about anything.